 October 18th, 2010, the American Heart Association (AHA) and European Resuscitation Council (ERC) Guidelines for resuscitation.

 These guidelines are updated once every five years, and reflect the latest scientific research on CPR and ECC (Emergency Cardiac Care).
 There are 10 minor things that people often miss or neglect during CPR.
 CPR means life.
 So here are 11 tips that must be kept in mind during CPR.
+If you would like to get a cpr certificate then you should contact professional BLS trainers for the proper training so you can learn how to save a life in case of an emergency.

 High Quality CPR: Top Ten Tips